 (for example, are they well-managed and do senior leaders listen, learn and take appropriate action)

-Continuous improvement.
+Continuous improvement

 There was a focus on continuous learning and improvement at all levels within the practice.
 The practice team was forward thinking and part of local pilot schemes to improve outcomes for patients in the area.
-Plans to continue to improve patient perception of clinical effectiveness were regularly discussed by the GPs and practice manager at their monthly meetings, and in full staff meetings.
-The local patient surveys since January 2013, national surveys and comments on NHS Choices have shown a significant improvement in patient perception.